opnfv/kvmfornfv/docs/release/userguide/openstack.rst

 deployment.This guide can be used by lab engineers and operators to tune the OpenStack deployment to your liking.

-Once you have configured OpenStack to your purposes, or the Danube deployment meets your needs as deployed, an operator, or administrator, will find the best guidance for working with OpenStack in the `OpenStack administration guide <http://docs.openstack.org/user-guide-admin>`_.
+Once you have configured OpenStack to your purposes, or the Euphrates deployment meets your needs as deployed, an operator, or administrator, will find the best guidance for working with OpenStack in the `OpenStack administration guide <http://docs.openstack.org/user-guide-admin>`_.